What are CRESTA Zones?

 The CRESTA standard was originally developed as a joint project between Swiss Reinsurance Company (Swiss Re), Gerling-Konzern Globale Reinsurance Company and Munich Reinsurance Company (Munich Re).
 Until recently, the secretariat roll alternated between Swiss Re and Munich Re.
-In 2018, the CRESTA Secretariat has been assigned to the Swiss company, Perils AG.
+In 2018, the CRESTA Secretariat was assigned to the Swiss company, Perils AG.

 How often are CRESTA zones updated?

-The CRESTA standard is only updated every few years.
+The CRESTA standard is only updated every few years – most recently 2019.
 This can be problematic as many zones are defined by postal/zip codes.
 Postal authorities change post/zip codes all the time but the CRESTA standard is effectively frozen.
-For example, the US Postal Service issued over 240 zip code changes in 2014, but none of these will be reflected in the CRESTA standard.
 The gap between the latest post/zip code data and the standard is widening daily and it is not safe to assume that a building with post/zip code 12345 will be in CRESTA zone XXX_12345.

 Working in cooperation with MB International (Germany), we produce an independent implementation of the standard called Global CRESTA Plus.
 Europa Technologies was part of the team who brought the standard into the GIS mapping era and has maintained a CRESTA zone product longer than any other vendor.
-Using our experience as a supplier to Fortune Global 500 companies, including Google (Google Earth / Google Maps), Global CRESTA Plus is the only known product to implement the standard in the context of a well-maintained, up-to-date, political map.
+Using our experience as a supplier to Fortune Global 500 companies, including Google (Google Earth / Google Maps), Global CRESTA Plus is the only known product to implement the latest standard in the context of a well-maintained, up-to-date, political map.